emberjs/website/source/blog/2018-11-30-the-emberjs-times-issue-75.md

 ## [The RFC RFCeption 🤔](https://github.com/emberjs/rfcs/pull/300)
 The RFC (Request For Comments) about the [RFC Process](https://github.com/emberjs/rfcs/pull/300) itself is in its **final comment period**!

-The current RFC process is great but has a few quirks, two different process for `emberjs/rfcs` and `ember-cli/rfcs` for example.
+The current RFC process is great but has a few quirks.
+For example, there are different processes for [emberjs/rfcs](https://github.com/emberjs/rfcs) and [ember-cli/rfcs](https://github.com/ember-cli/rfcs).
 If you haven't taken a look yet; this RFC proposes joining together all RFC processes, requiring a [Core team](https://emberjs.com/team/) Champion for RFCs that are accepted and more.

 Check it out and join the [discussion](https://github.com/emberjs/rfcs/pull/300)!